 Hereof fail not and make return of your doings to the Town Clerk on or before time of said meeting.

-Given under our hands this 4^{th} Day of March in the year of our Lord Two Thousand Twenty-Four.
-Peter S. Cunningham Peter S. Cunningham, Chair John F. Reilly John F. Reilly, Vice-Chair Alison S. Manugian Alison S. Manugian Alison S. Manugian, Clerk Rebecca H. Pine Rebecca H. Pine Rebecca H. Pine, Member Matthew F. Pisani Matthew F. Pisani, Member OFFICERS RETURN Groton, Middlesex Pursuant to the within Warrant, I have this day nand for the purpose mentioned as within directed otified the Inhabitants to assemble at the time, place d.
+Given under our hands this 4th Day of March in the year of our Lord Two Thousand Twenty-Four.

+Peter S. Cunningham Peter S. Cunningham, Chair

+John F. Reilly John F. Reilly, Vice-Chair

+Alison S. Manugian Alison S. Manugian, Clerk

+Rebecca H. Pine Rebecca H. Pine, Member

+Matthew F. Pisani Matthew F. Pisani, Member

+OFFICERS RETURN Groton, Middlesex

+Pursuant to the within Warrant, I have this day notified the Inhabitants to assemble at the time, pland for the purpose mentioned as within directed.
 Personally posted by Constable.
 Constable Date Duly Posted